waqarabbas123/Responsive_Navbar/README.md

-this is resposive navbar using html and css. this type of navbar using mostly in famous website like that amazon , flipcard , etc.
+This is responsive navbar using html and css only. this type of navbar using mostly in famous website like that amazon , flipcard , etc.